vinsinga/WritingPortfolio/_drafts/2016-10-02-telling-secondhand-stories.markdown

 Obviously, **I** didn't say anything.
 Relative to all the people who have lived, who have said things, I say very little.
 Usually it is not **I** who says something, but **he** who says something.
 Or, in this story, it was **she**. *She* said the only thing that she could think to say: "I'm so sorry; he doesn't speak English!"
 I was not there when this happened.
 My friend told me this story.

 I have never watched my black, adopted father be arrested in southern California by an officer who thought that my sister and I had been abducted.
 I have never waited in the police station for my mother to bring my birth certificate and free my dad.
 I am not my acquaintance.

+If I was the boy whose car caught fire outside the home of a girl from my Mormon church, who I intended to ask to prom, who exactly would I be?